lineality/Online_Voting_Using_One_Time_Pads/README.md

 Immutable-Ledger Data-Structures (blockchains):
 - Could some form of blockchain constructed by election participants be used as a decentered election results platform?
 - General record and evidence chains. (admittance of observers, reports, events, etc.)
+- Note: while 'blockchains' per-se have gotten a lot of bad press, there are various ways to accomplish the goal of having distributed redundancy.

 Resilience: One strategy: Part of an online system may be to increase the number of channels by which people can try to vote, and possibly have a backup-pad.
 Thereby, if bad-agents shut down the main channel for sending in votes (which may be a single point of failure) the process will not be disrupted.